Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 - Cabin Zero Military 28L – the bag itself

-- Classic Sacoche 2.5L – crossbody – my everyday carry
+- Classic Sacoche 2.5L – compact crossbody bag

-- Travel TSA Lock – colour match to your bag
+- Travel TSA Lock – colour matchd to the bag

 How I pack My Cabin Zero Military 28L